Local Fiscal Health Dashboard – Methodology & Glossary

 OPEB Obligation Score – Rates the size of a government’s net OPEB liabilities relative to the government-wide revenue.
 The metric is calculated by dividing the net OPEB liability by the revenues.
 A lower ratio (ex.
 0 or 0.01) indicates lower unfunded OPEB obligations as a share of government-wide revenues and therefore will earn a better score than a higher ratio ( ex.
 0.8).

-Net Worth Score – The net worth score rates the size of a government’s unrestricted net position relative to the government-wide revenues.
-The metric is calculated by dividing unrestricted net assets by government-wide revenues.
+Net Worth Score – The net worth score rates the size of a government’s unrestricted net position relative to government-wide revenues.
+The metric is calculated by dividing unrestricted net position by government-wide revenues.
 A higher share of unrestricted net assets relative to revenue will earn a higher score than negative assets or a small share of assets.
+This yields an approximate measure of the net worth, making it a good proxy for balance sheet health and can be used as a good apples-to-apples comparison with any comparable jurisdiction.

 Methodology Source – Giesecke, Oliver and Duffy, Seamus, State and Local Government Financial Fundamentals (September 7, 2023).
 Available at SSRN: https://ssrn.com/abstract=4565350 or https://dx.doi.org/10.2139/ssrn.4565350